OS-neuroscience

 Pros and Cons

 Writing a preregistration comes with pros and cons.
-In the table below, we set out the most important points to consider.
+The table below sets out the most essential points to consider.

 Pro Con